duderstadt-lab/mars-core/README.md

 Copyright and license information
 ===========================================
-Copyright (C) 2019, Duderstadt Lab
+Copyright (C) 2019, Karl Duderstadt
 All rights reserved.

 Redistribution and use in source and binary forms, with or without